 "An unscrupulous mechanic tampers with shipping lane warning beacons in hopes of luring a treasure liner to crash in a debris field."

-On this day in 1964, the Daleks brought it all home on Doctor Who with the airing of "World's End."
-This served as the fourth episode to the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1964 (in the United Kingdom), the Daleks brought it all home on Doctor Who with the airing of "World's End."
+Officially, this served as the fourth episode to the program's second season, and here's the plot summary from IMDB.com:

 "Ian and Barbara believe the TARDIS has finally returned to their contemporary London, but soon discover signs of plague and warfare.
 Their old enemies, the Daleks, have invaded the Earth of the 22nd century.
 Separated and fighting for their lives, the travelers must try to aid the remaining humans and overthrow the Daleks' cruel tyranny."